lbh199711/game-prediction-ML/README.md

 target.<br>

 The dataset is split 60-20-20 into training, validation, and testing set.
 All the features in the datasets are normalized by the training data.
-This assumes validation and testing set will have similar distribution when compared to the training data.<br>
+This assumes validation and testing sets will have similar distribution when compared to the training data.<br>

 During training, we will use the grid search to optimize the hyperparameters using the